wal3sca/captains-log-api/README.md

 | :-: | :----: | :---: | :-------: | :------: | :-------------------------------: |
 |  1  | Index  | /logs |    GET    | **R**ead | Get a list (or index) of all logs |

+- fork and clone this repository
+- `cd` into this repository
+- `npm install` to install the dependencies for `Jest`
+- `npm test` to run tests
+- Make sure you are on the same level as the package.json and
-- create express app
+- create a basic express app, use the tests to help guide you

-Build an array of 3 objects that have a
+then, build an array of 3 objects that have a

 - captainName: string
 - title: string